-2) Fish fillets: One of the reasons I love to buy fish is because you have to cook it within a day of buying it, so it immediately forces a delicious and healthful answer to the “what’s for dinner” dilemma.
-Marinades such as Ginger Mint and Lime Marinade, Sesame Asian Marinade, or Dijon, Garlic and Lemon Marinade make it easy to turn a piece of salmon or cod into dinner.
+One of the reasons I love to buy fish is because you have to cook it within a day of buying it, so it immediately forces a delicious and healthful answer to the “what’s for dinner” dilemma.
+Pan-Seared Fish with Peppers and Caper-Olive Pesto comes together very quickly, and marinades such as Ginger Mint and Lime Marinade, Sesame Asian Marinade, or Dijon, Garlic and Lemon Marinade make it easy to turn a piece of salmon or cod into dinner.

 What do you stock up on when you are trying to turn the page on a month of overdoing it?